 - We are leading the way with the most comprehensive Immunotherapy Program in Canada.
 In 2013, we opened Canada’s first clinical trial using a promising kind of Immune Therapy called “Adoptive T-cell Therapy”.

-- We are the only centre in Canada at this time which is integrating the results of genome sequencing of tumour tissue into the patient record for physicians to consider in diagnosis and treatment recommendations through our IMPACT and COMPACT clinical trials.
+- We were the first cancer centre in Canada to integrate the results of genome sequencing of tumor tissue into the patient record for physicians to consider in diagnosis and treatment recommendations.

 - We have launched several award-winning patient education and survivorship programs, including: Healing Beyond the Body, Survivorship Kitchens, Community Connections, exercise programs and symptom management